 What are voice assistants?

-Voice assistants are intelligent software that responds to voice commands and can run on any device, including smartphones, speakers, desktop/laptop computers, tablets, wearables, gaming consoles, TV consoles, virtual reality (VR) headsets, cars, and internet of things (IoT) devices.
+A voice assistant is an intelligent software that responds to voice commands and can run on any device, including smartphones, speakers, desktop/laptop computers, tablets, wearables, gaming consoles, TV consoles, VR headsets, cars, and internet of things devices.
 Examples include Amazon’s Alexa, Apple’s Siri, Google Assistant, and Microsoft’s Cortana.

 Voice assistant market share

 By the end of 2023, there will be 145.1 million voice assistant users in the US, according to Insider Intelligence’s forecast.
 Insider Intelligence expects growth to hover around 3% each year through the end of the forecast period in 2027.